Google TV is in, Android TV is out. Now the streaming platform takes on Roku

-Streaming device shoppers now have another way to watch Netflix, Amazon Prime video, Hulu, Disney Plus and thousands of other apps on their TVs.
-It's called Google TV, and it's coming first to the aptly named Chromecast with Google TV, available today for $50.
+Streaming device shoppers now have another way to watch Netflix, Amazon Prime Video, Hulu, Disney Plus and thousands of other apps on their TVs.
+It's called Google TV, and it's coming first to the aptly named Chromecast with Google TV, available now for $50 (£60, AU$99).

 Google TV is the successor to Android TV, a streaming platform that's significantly less popular than Roku and Amazon Fire TV, which together made up 70% of all the streaming devices installed in the US last year.
 Android TV is found today on a handful of devices in the US -- namely the Nvidia Shield, TiVo Stream 4K and smart TVs from Sony, Hisense and TCL -- but in terms of popularity and reviews, it lags far behind its rivals.